VIDEONews & ReviewsOfficial Show Site

 WHY YOU SHOULD SEE IT

+This National Broadway tour depicts one of the greatest jam sessions in history!
 This show doles out plenty of rock ‘n’ roll history during its 90-minute running time along with exuberant rock hits by each of the four artists, ensuring that Million Dollar Quartet is more musical spectacle than college course.
 The production is light on plot, breezing through career highlights to get to what matters most: the music, which is performed with reckless abandon live onstage by the cast.
 Audiences with an affinity for classic rockabilly will be hard-pressed not to be drawn in by stars the stars, who embody their respective characters down to the very last pelvic gyration or piano pounding.

 SHOULD I BRING THE LITTLE ONES?